MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-mip-client.md

 QUESTIONS:
 - Should we add Microsoft 365 to the above?
 - Is AIP Premium P1/P2 backed by an Azure AD tenant?
 Or does the user need to sign up for an Azure subscription first, and use that AAD account to get the AIP P1/P2 subscription?
+- Because the MIP SDK requires an Office 365 tenant with certain private preview features enabled, you must have an account from a properly flighted preview tenant.
+If you are doing the lab in-person at //Build, creds will be provided during the workshop but disabled after.
+If you're doing this lab outside of //Build, please head to https://aka.ms/mipsdkpreviewaccount and request an account.
+(TBD)

 ## Configure your client computer